mikantookotatsu/learning/README.md

 # learning
 This repository is my learning record.<br>
-I am learning with Claude as my teacher.
+I am learning with Claude(&ChatGPT) as my teacher.

 ## HTML
 1. day01